AmnezziaCS/ContributorJS/readme.md

 - That the **target folder** is **empty**
 - That you **followed the setup guide correctly**

 If the problem comes from elsewhere, don't hesitate to create an issue on this repository.
-I will look into it.
+I will look into it !